syncfusion-content/windowsforms-docs/WindowsForms/MultiColumnTreeView/MultiColumnTreeView-Features.md

 {% endtabs %}

-`SelectedNodes` is used to get the nodes selected in multicolumntreeview, it can be used in all  selection modes .
+`SelectedNodes` is used to get the nodes selected in MultiColumnTreeView, it can be used in all  selection modes .

-`ActiveNode` is the node that is being active, it allows to get or set a node as ActiveNode at an instantce.
+`ActiveNode` is the node that is being active, it allows to get or set a node as ActiveNode at an instance.

 {% tabs %}